 - Under Database options, choose the new parameter group that you created.

 - Choose Continue.

 - Choose Apply immediately or Apply during the next scheduled maintenance window.

-- Choose Modify cluster.
+- Choose Modify DB Instance.

 - Manually reboot your DB instance so that your parameter group status is in-sync.

 Note: To apply the changes for the new associated parameter group, you must manually reboot your DB instance.
-For more information, see Working with DB Parameter Groups.
+For more information, see Working with DB parameter groups.